2017-2018 Undergraduate & Graduate Catalog

 - If a course is cross-listed in two disciplines, your second course must be taken from a third discipline.

-- Issues courses must be taken at Grand Valley State University (except for study abroad, see www.gvsu.edu/studyabroad).
+- Issues courses must be taken at GVSU (except study abroad, see www.gvsu.edu/studyabroad).

-Issues courses have a junior standing prerequisite.
-For class standing, a junior is defined as a student who has earned 55-84 credits.
-For prerequisite checking, a student must have completed or will have completed at least 55 credits prior to taking the course.
-However, they can register for the class while the final credits are in progress.
+- Issues courses have a junior standing prerequisite (you must have completed at least 55 credits prior to taking an Issues course; you can register for the class while the final credits are in progress).

 Supplemental Writing Skills (SWS)

 The university requires that all students take two Supplemental Writing Skills courses.
 These courses, which have Writing 150 with a grade of C (not C-) or better as a prerequisite, are designated SWS in each semester's course schedule.
 Please read the schedule carefully, because not all sections of a multisection course are necessarily SWS sections.
 Those that are not designated SWS do not result in SWS credit.
 The SWS courses need not add to a student's program because they may also count as courses in general education or the major.
 Transfer students with a MACRAO must take one SWS course (normally in the student's major).

 Courses that have received the SWS designation are not merely courses that require written assignments; they adhere to certain guidelines.
 Students turn in a total of at least 3,000 words of writing during the term.
 Part of that total may be essay exams, but a substantial amount of it is made up of finished essays or reports or research papers.
 The instructor works with the students on revising drafts of their papers, rather than simply grading the finished piece of writing.
 At least four hours of class time are devoted to writing instruction.
 For a three-credit course, at least one-third of the final grade is based on the writing assignments.